The gRPC client interface

 • Search for messages - You can use the high-level search input to search for particular messages.

 • Message filter - Adjust the view based on the type of messages using the message filter.
-Instead of all messages, you can choose to view the ones Sent from the client or Received from the server.
+Instead of all messages, you can choose to view sent messages or received messages.

-• Clear messages - The Clear messages button hides all the messages exchanged from the view, cleaning up the response area so that you can focus on the new messages.
+• Clear messages - Hides all the messages from the view, cleaning up the response area so that you can focus on the new messages.
 You can restore the messages using the Restore button in the hidden view.

 The right sidebar

-• Request documentation - Select the documentation icon Documentation icon to view documentation for a request.
+• Documentation - Select the documentation icon Documentation icon to view documentation for a request.
 When you select a method, Postman automatically generates documentation for the payload fields and data types using the protobuf definition.
 You can also add a description to help users understand and use the request.
-Select Add request description, then write your content using Postman's built-in editing tools.
+Select Add description, then write your content using Postman's built-in editing tools, or select Generate with Postbot to write content with Postman's AI assistant.

 You can also add a description to your collection's overview or a folder in your collection.
 Select the collection or folder in the sidebar, then select Add collection description or Add folder description.